the-cafe/git-ai-commit/README.md

 ## 🚀 Let's Get Started

-To install the AI Commit Message tool, run:
+1. To install the AI Commit Message tool, run:

 ```bash
 pip install git-ai-commit
 ```

-1. Run the command to start the new user setup:
+2. Run the command to start configuring your tool:

 ```bash
 git-ai-commit config --setup
 ```

-### 🛠️ Integrate with `pre-commit` framework
+### 🪝 Integrate with `pre-commit` framework

 `git-ai-commit` integrated easily with your other git hook using the `pre-commit` framework.